-.1 Supply and install a Transient Voltage Surge Suppressor (TVSS) where shown on the drawings.

-- .1 TVSS units and all components shall be designed, manufactured, and tested in accordance with the latest applicable UL standard (ANSI/UL 1449 3rd Edition). - .2 Voltage: Refer to drawings. - .3 Maximum Continuous Operating Voltage (MCOV): The MCOV shall not be less than 115% of the nominal system operating voltage. - .4 The suppression system shall incorporate thermally protected metal-oxide varistors (MOVs) as the core surge suppression component for the service entrance and all other distribution levels.
+- .1 Supply and install a Transient Voltage Surge Suppressor (TVSS) where shown on the drawings. - .2 Requirements: - .1 TVSS units and all components shall be designed, manufactured, and tested in accordance with the latest applicable UL standard (ANSI/UL 1449 3rd Edition). - .2 Voltage: Refer to drawings. - .3 Maximum Continuous Operating Voltage (MCOV): The MCOV shall not be less than 115% of the nominal system operating voltage. - .4 The suppression system shall incorporate thermally protected metal-oxide varistors (MOVs) as the core surge suppression component for the service entrance and all other distribution levels.
 The system shall not utilize silicon avalanche diodes, selenium cells, air gaps, or other components that may crowbar the system voltage leading to system upset or create any environmental hazards. - .5 Protection Modes The TVSS must protect all modes of the electrical system being utilized.
-The required protection modes are:

-.1 3Ø, 3W System: L-L, and L-G

-.2 3Ø, 4W Wye System: L-L, L-N, L-G, and N-G

-.3 1Ø, 3W Wye System: L-L, L-N, L-G, and N-G

-- Nominal Discharge Current (In) All TVSSs applied to the distribution system shall have a 20kA In rating regardless of their TVSS Type (includes Types 1 and 2) or operating voltage.
+The required protection modes are: - .1 3Ø, 3W System: L-L, and L-G - .2 3Ø, 4W Wye System: L-L, L-N, L-G, and N-G - .3 1Ø, 3W Wye System: L-L, L-N, L-G, and N-G - .6 Nominal Discharge Current (In) All TVSSs applied to the distribution system shall have a 20kA In rating regardless of their TVSS Type (includes Types 1 and 2) or operating voltage.
 TVSSs having an In less than 20kA shall be rejected. - .7 ANSI/UL 1449 3rd Edition Voltage Protection Rating (VPR) The maximum ANSI/UL 1449 3rd Edition VPR for the device shall not exceed the following: - .1 L-N, L-G, N-G:

-.1 120/208 V: 700V .2 347/600 V: 1500V
+.1 120/208 V: 700V

+.2 347/600 V: 1500V

+2 L-L:

-.1 120/208 V: 1200V .2 347/600 V: 3000V
+.1 120/208 V: 1200V

+.2 347/600 V: 3000V
-.3 TVSS Design

-- .1 Maintenance Free Design The TVSS shall be maintenance free and shall not require any user intervention throughout its life.
+- .3 TVSS Design - .1 Maintenance Free Design The TVSS shall be maintenance free and shall not require any user intervention throughout its life.
 TVSSs containing items such as replaceable modules, replaceable fuses, or replaceable batteries shall not be accepted.
 TVSSs requiring any maintenance of any sort such as periodic tightening of connections shall not be accepted.
-TVSSs requiring user intervention to test the unit via a diagnostic test kit or similar device shall not be accepted. - .2 Balanced Suppression Platform The surge current shall be equally distributed to all MOV components to ensure equal stressing and maximum performance.
-The surge suppression platform must provide equal impedance paths to each matched MOV.
-Designs incorporating replaceable TVSS modules shall not be accepted.
+TVSSs requiring user intervention to test the unit via a diagnostic test kit or similar device shall not be accepted.